 - Generating fortification data that is being used to inform policy

 TechnoServe Harnesses Decades of Experience to Transform Food Systems Threatened by COVID-19

-The COVID-19 pandemic is creating new challenges to food systems and deepening the threat of food insecurity in developing countries.
+The COVID-19 pandemic has created new challenges to food systems and deepened the threat of food insecurity in developing countries.
 Shutdowns, travel restrictions, and economic downturns have challenged businesses at every level of food systems, threatening crucial supply chains worldwide.

 This year, 130 million more people worldwide could suffer from chronic hunger as a result of the pandemic’s threats to livelihoods and food supply chains.
 Drawing from decades of experience in strengthening food systems, TechnoServe is working harder than ever during COVID-19 to improve the resilience of small-scale farmers and small businesses at a time when they need it most.